Episode - 9F11

 - Generation Xerox: The babies that all look and belch like Barney Gumble, and the Hans Moleman kids (who are all blind and ugly) in Selma's Imagine Spot of life as Mrs. Hans Moleman.

 - I Ate WHAT?!: The rotten hoagie that Homer took home from a nuclear plant picnic, though it's subverted in that Homer knew what he was eating, but he kept it for so long, it began to turn purple and grow fungus on it (and he still ate it despite that and his obvious illness).
 This was based on an actual sandwich that one of the writers ate that did go bad overtime, though it never turned purple in real life.

 - I'm Going to Disney World:Announcer: Hey, Lance Murdock, you just jumped sixteen blazing school buses.
 What are you going to do now?

 Lance: (in pain) I'm going to Duff Gardens!

 - Jerkass: Surly of the Seven Duffs.
 He even says so himself when he refuses to get Bart off the rollercoaster.Surly: Hey, Surly only looks out for one guy: Surly.

 - Lampshaded the Obscure Reference: While the Simpsons and Bouviers are eating at a diner on the way to the funeral, Marge reminisces the time she and her sisters dove into the water and made a skydiver formation as their Aunt Gladys watched on from a pier.
-"Oh, wait, that was Prince Of Tides."
+"Oh, wait, that was Prince of Tides."